Get

 Signs and Facts About Vomiting

-• Vomiting is an active process and is accompanied with abdominal contractions.
+• Vomiting is an active process and is accompanied by abdominal contractions.
 It’s also usually associated with pain as well.

 • Though vomiting may be associated with mealtimes, it may also happen at times that aren’t associated with meals.

 • Vomit rarely looks like what your dog recently ate.
-It often appears and smells very different to what they’re fed and may also be mixed with digestive liquids (such as bile).
+It often appears and smells very different from what they’re fed and may also be mixed with digestive liquids (such as bile).

 • Vomiting indicates issues with your dog’s digestive system beyond their esophagus.
 It may also be caused by issues with other body systems.